 The following may increase your risk of cervical dysplasia:

 There are many ways to treat cervical dysplasia (CIN).
 Factors influencing the choice of treatment for cervical dysplasia include the extent and severity of the dysplasia, the age of the woman, and whether or not she has any other gynecological problems.
 Often the experience of the physician or other clinician, and the availability of equipment are also major factors.
-The following are the most common methods of treating cervical dysplasia:
+The following are the most common methods of treating cervical dysplasia.

 The carbon dioxide laser uses a tiny beam of light to vaporize the abnormal cells.
 This can usually be done in the office with no or very little discomfort.
 The laser is directed through the colposcope so that the area and depth of treatment can be controlled precisely.
+Healing after laser treatment is much faster than after freezing because dead tissue is not left behind.
+Studies using the latest techniques of laser treatment are showing lower failure rates with the laser than with freezing.
+Another important advantage is that the cervix usually heals with the squamo-columnar junction visible, so that future evaluation is easily carried out.

 The major disadvantage of the laser over the cryo is that it requires sophisticated equipment, and most gynecologists do not have a laser in their office.
 It is much more expensive to do laser if it has to be done in the hospital.
 The laser is often replacing cryotherapy in centers where it is available.
 I believe that the laser is the treatment of choice for most cases of cervical dysplasia (CIN).